open-edge-insights/open-edge-insights.github.io/docs/3.0/_sources/IEdgeInsights/AzureBridge/README.rst.txt

 After executing this command you will see a JSON blob printed to your console window.
-Save the ``clientId``\ , ``clientSecret``\ , ``subscriptionId``\ , and ``tenantId`` for configuring the sample ONNX OEI UDF later.
+Save the ``clientId``\ , ``clientSecret``\ , ``subscriptionId``\ , and ``tenantId`` for configuring the sample ONNX Open EII UDF later.

 Pushing a Model to AzureML
 """"""""""""""""""""""""""